LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 * Cursor into iFrame
 * NVDA reads the percentage of the first statistic, the currently visible statistic
 * The slide transition occurs
-* NVDA reads the text of the 2nd transition (the new slide that is now visible)
+* NVDA reads the text of the 2nd slide (the new slide that is now visible)

 This results in inaccurate information being presented to the user as they are hearing a combination of 2 statistics which could be misleading and therefore, alters the meaning of the text.

 As the stats are both regulatory and help users in making informed decisions, it's absolutely vital that they are communicated to screen reader users in a comparable way and the current implementation is likely both incredibly confusing and frustrating for screen reader users as the sequence or meaning is different than what is supplied visually.

-This would not be remedied by a pause button, sequence or meaning would still be incorrect.
+This would not be remedied by a pause button, as the sequence or meaning would still be incorrect.
 Consider a screen reader user entering the frame, they discover the first item, which I previously recommended to be a pause button.
-They pause the slides and then proceed to listen to the text, where they will hear a full statistic, but then what about the next statistic? the user would need to move back to the pause button and click it again to play the transition, they'd move into the slide to read the statistic, only it changes and they are either ejected or hear a mismatch of 2 slides.
+They pause the slides and then proceed to listen to the text, where they will hear a full statistic, but then what about the next statistic? the user would need to move back to the pause button and click it again to play the transition, they'd move into the slide to read the statistic, only the transition occurs and they are either ejected or hear a mismatch of 2 slides.

 In this implementation, there is no announcement that anything has changed, I'd be averse to recommend that on the basis that it would get pretty noisy, pretty quickly.

-There are no controls for a user to manually move to the next or previous slide, like those that would be present in a carousel, so that is not an option for our users, also, it would be overkill to create a full-blown carousel for what is in affect, 3 sentences.
+There are no controls for a user to manually move to the next or previous slide, like those that would be present in a carousel, so that is not an option for our users, also, it would be overkill to create a full-blown carousel for what is in affect just a few small sentences.

 ##### Recommendation 1